Drawing Breath

 Update (Nov 2021) :

-Drawing Breath (Landscape),pen on paper work, can be viewed online alongside other walking drawing works at #WalkCreate Gallery 1.
+Drawing Breath (Landscape), a pen on paper work, can be viewed online alongside other walking drawing works at #WalkCreate Gallery 1.